 Attested: Cuneglase Romana lingua lanio fulve in De Excidio et Conquestu Britanniae by Gildas in the early AD 500s.
-The name survived into mediaeval Welsh texts as Cynlas goch.
+The name appears in one mediaeval Welsh text as Cynlas goch.

-Where: One Welsh genealogy places Cynlas in Rhos, around Colwyn Bay in north Wales.
+Where: Welsh genealogies place Cynlas in Rhos, around Colwyn Bay in north Wales.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 2 February 2020 To main Menu